 Former FERC Chair Mark Christie will open DPX 2025 with a keynote framing of the $2 trillion infrastructure challenges at the intersection of power and digital growth.
 At an industry

-See Session DetailsImmediately following the keynote, Christie convenes a high-level dialogue with power and data center leaders driving multi-billion-dollar decisions.
+See Session DetailsImmediately following the keynotes, Christie convenes a high-level dialogue with power and data center leaders driving multi-billion-dollar decisions.
 Panelists will deliver candid perspectives on forecasting gaps, regional market differences, permitting

 See Session DetailsAs data center demand surges, developers face mounting challenges securing sites with adequate, timely power.
 This session explores the widening gap between siting ambitions and grid realities, highlighting how transformer